jjprevite/learning/general.md

 ## Daily Logs
 Below, you'll see exactly what I've learned each day.

+### April 11th, 2018
+- went to a Phoenix ReactJS meetup and heard Kent C. Dodds speak.

 ### April 10th, 2018
 - worked on ES6 course on Udemy, currently at 66%